NLC823/p2NicholasCleaver/README.md

 The top left image shown here is still a widely used design today.
 This is one of the origional concepts that people liiked and was used for a long time.
 In more modern cars, such as the top right and bottom left depictions from above, there is an added LCD screen in the center.
 This seems to be the most populat dashboard design method for newer cars today.
 Finally, on the bottom right, you can the dashboard to the Honda e compact EV.
 This dashboard is a little different with information shown all the way across the car instead of immediately in front of the driver.

 #### Pros and Cons
+<ul>
 First, lets start off with the futureistic electronic dashboards shown at the beginning.
-<ul>
   <li><strong>Pors:<strong> the pros of this design</li>
-  <li><strong>Cons:<strong> the pros of this design</li>
+  <li><strong>Cons:<strong> the cons of this design</li>
 </ul>

 ## Part 2